 - York Peppermint Patty Fudge

-What do you say we get to the recipe for this Never Fail Fudge?
+Once you make this perfect fudge recipe, you’ll quit looking at all of the others!
+What do you say we get to the recipe for Grandma’s Never Fail Fudge?

 - 3 1/4 cups granulated sugar